PaytonADugas/Syntax_Analyzer/README.md

 That's becasue I couldn't reassign variables and concatinate the chars...
 Seriously R...?!
 For some reason.
 If someone else figures that out, great!

 To run the file, just type Rscript lex_an.r and it'll spit out the answers.
 You can edit the expression in the code.txt file

+In the book, there's a variable called ASSUGn_OP which I assume is "=" but it's never used.
+So, I don't think we have to implement that?